You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 4 Types of Life Coaching Exercises

-Evaluation exercises act like a mirror for your clients, helping them step back and see their current situation, strengths, and blind spots more clearly.
+Evaluation exercises act like a mirror.
+They help clients step back and see their current situation, strengths, and blind spots more clearly.

-These tools are often the starting point for uncovering the real issue because what a client thinks is the problem isn’t always the root cause.
-By focusing on the present, evaluation exercises can map out a path for long-term coaching work and help clients get unstuck.
+These are often the right starting point because what a client thinks is the problem isn’t always the root cause.
+By mapping out the present, evaluation exercises can guide the direction of your entire coaching engagement.

-Some assessments are structured, like personality or strengths tests that provide clear results (introvert vs. extrovert, for example).
-Others are more open-ended, giving clients space to define their own experiences and identity in their own words.
-Both can lay the groundwork for meaningful breakthroughs.
+Some are structured, like personality or strengths tests with clear results.
+Others are more open-ended, giving clients space to define their own experiences in their own words.
+Both lay the groundwork for meaningful breakthroughs.

-[ Read: 9 Free Coaching Assessment Tools And Where To Find Them ]
+[ Read: 15+ Free and Paid Coaching Assessment Tools And Where To Find Them ]

-Pro tip: Assign exercises and collect answers automatically in Paperbell.
-Add custom forms to packages, send reminders, and keep every worksheet in the client’s portal.
+Pro tip: Assign exercises in Paperbell by attaching them to packages.
+Add custom intake forms, send automated reminder emails, and keep every worksheet in the client’s portal.

 Reflection exercises focus on past events and how they’ve shaped your client’s life.
 They can help reframe negative memories and shift their meaning in a healthier direction.

 These exercises require a certain level of vulnerability, especially if your client has experienced trauma or tends to shut down around difficult topics.
 Make sure they feel ready and supported before diving in.
-If not, start with gentler coaching questions to slowly ease the barriers that may be holding them back.
+If not, start with gentler coaching questions or a workbook they can complete on their own.

-Goal-setting exercises focus on your client’s desired future: the dreams they envision, the intentions they set, and the goals they want to pursue.
+Goal-setting exercises focus on your client’s desired future: the dreams they envision, the intentions they want to set, and the goals they want to pursue.

 Personal growth exercises help clients make tangible changes in the direction they want to go.
-This might include building trust within a group, practicing assertive communication, or learning how to manage conflict.
+This might include building trust within a group, practicing assertive communication, or learning how to handle conflict more effectively.

 They work well in both one-on-one and group sessions and are especially powerful in relationship coaching, where clients can immediately put new insights into practice.